eliannesacher/Birds/README.md

 ## **Problem Statement**

-Our project aims to develop a machine learning model capable of accurately classifying bird sounds based on their spectrograms.
+Our project aims to develop a machine-learning model capable of accurately classifying bird sounds based on their spectrograms.
 We utilize audio data and potentially geographical data to build a robust model for identifying bird families from their sounds and associated visual information.
 This tool is crucial for biodiversity monitoring and conservation efforts, helping in the automated identification of bird species from their vocalizations.

 ## **Significance of the Project**